csmertx/csmertx.github.io/content/pile_of_notes.md

 This site is more focused on niche solutions to niche problems, and experiencing GNU/Linux.

-> Or: maybe this website all about the journey, and not the destination? ;)
+> Or: maybe this website is all about the journey, and not about the destination? ;)

 ## Have a good one